Tanzania's parliament votes to dismiss ministers after graft report

 Deputy technology minister, January Makamba, said Tanzania was going through tough times as a result of the delay to aid.

-“If our currency can be destabilised by donors withholding support, we’re not truly independent and must find a way to live without donors,” Makamba said on Twitter.
-(Reporting by Fumbuka Ng‘wanakilala; Editing by Edith Honan and Louise Ireland)
+“If our currency can be destabilized by donors withholding support, we’re not truly independent and must find a way to live without donors,” Makamba said on Twitter.